IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 ### Aesthetics
 {% comment %}**_How often will someone be looking at the side profile of the stand, shouldn’t focus be on the two beautiful keyboards on display?_** {% endcomment %}

-Initially, I wanted my design to be a simple shape, flat without any “points or peaks”.
+Initially, I wanted my design to be a simple shape; flat without any “points or peaks”.
 However, for this design to happen, the second ledge cannot be lower than where the first ledge ends.

 While this isn’t necessarily a problem, it leads to some future predicaments for both me as the producer, and the customer as the end-user.
 Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped Double Stand.